PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ## Add plugin from Nixpkgs

 Usually you will find the most popular plugins in nixpkgs.
-Plugins definition in nixpkgs can also list their dependencies, so when the it depends on other plugins, these will be installed and included to Neovim automatically without a need to explicitly listing them.
+Plugins can also list their own dependencies to other plugins, and they will be installed together automatically.

-For the example, we will add the Telescope plugin.
+As an example we will add the Telescope plugin.
 First we will create a separate nix file which will contain a list of the plugins:

 ```nix
 # plugins.nix